OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 And may these words of mine, with which I have pleaded before the Lord,
 be near to the Lord our God day and night,
-so that He may maintain the cause of His servant
+so that He may support the cause of His servant
 and the cause of His people Israel, as each day requires,

 ## 1 Kings 8:60

 so that all the peoples of the earth may know
-that the Lord is God; there is no one else.
+that the Lord is God; there is none else.

 ## 1 Kings 8:61